Nomad-Media/samples-js/movies/create-movie/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Deletes a content.](ref:deletecontent)
+> For more information about the API call used got to [Delete Content](https://developer.nomad-cms.com/docs/delete-content)